m00nbyt3/RFmoggy/README.md

 gdo0 = 2
 gdo2 = 4

+This code has been cleared and all the setup is redy to use the EvilCrowRF (by @joelsernamoreno) as a Wifi AP.
 You can use the rfmoggy-esp32.ino sketch with the following configuration:

 * Board - "ESP32 Dev Module".